collab-uniba/tosem2021-personality-rep-package/README.md

 -h, --help      Print this help and exit
 -v, --verbose   Print script debug info
 -s, --stage     Pipeline stage.
-Accepted values: all, phase1, phase2 test            Optional argument, forces the use of a subsample
+Accepted values: all, phase1, phase2 test            Optional argument, forces the use of a dataset subsample
 ```

 You can choose to reproduce the full pipeline by passing the argument `-s|--stage all`.